 Lifestyle

-What does it mean to donate your body to science after death
+What does it mean to donate your body to science after death?

-But what exactly does it mean to donate a body after death?
-Another perfectly valid question concerns the plans for the funeral of a deceased person and the impact of such a decision on his family.
+But what exactly does body donation after death mean?
+Another perfectly valid question concerns the funeral plans of the deceased person and the impact of such a decision on his family.

 Photo — Shutterstock